Jennifer Hellwig, MS, RD

 Thyroid cancer is more common in women, and in people aged 30 years and older.
 Other factors that may increase your chance of thyroid cancer include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
 This may include a careful examination of your neck to look for lumps or abnormalities.

-Because the exact cause of thyroid cancer is unknown, finding it early and treating it is the best way to prevent dying from the disease.
+Because the exact cause of thyroid cancer is unknown, early detection and treatment lead to better outcomes.
 Your doctor may recommend screening tests for you, for example:

 exposure to radiation is a major risk factor for thyroid cancer, you should: